 I read the book once.
 As a new homeschooling mother, I assure you that this was only a preliminary read of a book that I need to revisit.
 I’ve been mulling over it for a week now, pondering how to approach a review of the book.
 Because it is a slim introduction, it is a basic overview.
 And yet, reading it provided me with motivation to improve my own teaching, along with a desire to encourage change throughout mainstream education today.

 Thomas’ main arguments center around the difference between schooling and education.
 Unsurprisingly, schooling has looked much the same since ancient Roman times.
-He argues that while in general a school would still be clearly a school to the time-traveling ancient Roman, there are some positive differences and changing in how we approach teaching the young.
+He argues that while in general, a school would still be clearly a school to the time-traveling ancient Romans, there are some positive differences and changes in how we approach teaching the young.

 That said, he also expresses concern about the curriculum choices, the modern-day atmosphere of testing in schools, and the pressure to perform.
 These things take away from true education, he argues.
 I would have to agree.

 Although I have read through the Common Core State Standards and have few worries about the actual content, the schools and the emphasis in them on scoring well on tests, even at the lowest grades, worry me considerably.
 In my state, as a homeschool parent, I am not required to follow the Core Standards in my teaching, nor am I required to submit my young son to standardized testing.
 But I am concerned.
 Many youngsters are forced into learning that they are unprepared for and tested on the facts and so forth, rather than taught to embrace learning for learning’s sake.
 I am consistently impressed with the Finland schooling study, in which youngsters who do not begin formal school until 7 perform better overall once they do enter school.